MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/process-collection-letters-example.md

 When you've finished, follow these steps.

-1. Go to **Credit and collections \> Collection letter \> Setup collection letter sequence**, and set up the collection letter sequence as shown in the following talbe that is assigned to the customer posting profile.
+1. Go to **Credit and collections \> Collection letter \> Setup collection letter sequence**, and set up the collection letter sequence as shown in the following table that is assigned to the customer posting profile.

 |     Collection   letter code    	|     Description                       	|     Currency    	|     Main   account    	|     Fee   in currency    	|     Minimum   over    	|     Days   Block    	|
 |---------------------------------	|---------------------------------------	|-----------------	|-----------------------	|--------------------------	|-----------------------	|---------------------	|